francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 # IANA Considerations

 ## HTTP Upgrade Token
-This document will request IANA to register "ssh3" in the "HTTP Upgrade Tokens" registry maintained at <https://www.iana.org/assignments/http-upgrade-tokens>.
+This document will request IANA to register "remote-terminal" in the "HTTP Upgrade Tokens" registry maintained at <https://www.iana.org/assignments/http-upgrade-tokens>.

-\[\[Note: This may be removed if we decide to run SSH3 atop WebTransport instead of HTTP/3 only.]]
+\[\[Note: This may be removed if we decide to run remote terminals atop WebTransport instead of HTTP/3 only.]]